 FROM THE CREATOR

 In all my years writing and performing for the Wharf Revue, one character has remained a constant favourite of the audience: Paul Keating.
-I can’t think of more entertaining or significant figure in recent Australian history with whom to spend an evening.
+I can’t think of a more entertaining or significant figure in recent Australian history with whom to spend an evening.
 All iceberg, no tip.

 Written and performed by Jonathan Biggins